OpenQDev/OpenQ-Careers/engineering/README.md

 - A humble soul who won't hesitate to DM questions to other team members and ask the community for help as needed

-- An experienced Web 3 native or transplant who believes that dApp usability is the primary limiting factor in the mainstream adoption of this important technology, and wants to work towards correcting that for the benefit of society

 *For the Frontend Engineer role in particular*

 - A design pattern obsessed mind with ninja-level experience in React and/or other JavaScript frameworks